Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 <div class="python-note">

-You may have noticed above or in previous chapters that we can write loops using a couple of different forms:
+You may have noticed above or in previous notebooks that we can write loops using a couple of different forms:

     for k in range(K):
         ...